-Content attribution is the holy grail of content marketing and native advertising.
+Content attribution is the holy grail of content marketing.
 Being able to demonstrate business outcomes from content is the ultimate proof point.
-But for many marketers they’re stuck in quagmire trying to figure it out.
+For many marketers they’re still trying to figure it out.

-This is ideal for content teams trying to isolate and demonstrate the conversions or how content is driving business outcomes.
+Content attribution enables teams to isolate and demonstrate conversions and how content is driving business outcomes.
+A vital piece in demonstrating ROI.

 If you produce a lot of content, you know it’s converting, as you can see it.
 But as to how much and which one is performing the best, that’s harder.
 And to demonstrate that proof is harder.

-So the way we thought about it was, once you have content there are key pieces of intelligence which help:
+The way we thought about it when building a content attribution tool was, once you have content there are key pieces of intelligence which help:

 - How many conversions am I creating?